Skip to content

 Taught by the same faculty as on campus, this AACSB-accredited program will also give you the advanced knowledge needed for customer-based roles such as developing life-cycle financial planning, applying investment theory, and managing your clients’ financial risks and returns.
 With multiple start dates and affordable tuition, you can develop your professional potential and define your future as a leader in the finance world.

-We also offer an MBA with a concentration in Finance for students whose professional goals and strengths involve working meticulously with data behind the scenes rather than in a service-centric role.
+We also offer an MBA with a Concentration in Finance for students whose professional goals and strengths involve working meticulously with data behind the scenes rather than in a service-centric role.

 Also available online: